Azure/azure-iot-sdk-node/device/transport/amqp/devdoc/device_amqp_requirements.md

 ## Overview
-Amqp provides transport functionality for devices that want to communicate with an Azure IoT Hub using the AMQP protocol.
-It provides an additional level of abstraction on top of the common Amqp class (azure-iot-common.Amqp) which is not specific to the device or service.
+`Amqp` provides transport functionality for devices that want to communicate with an Azure IoT Hub using the AMQP protocol.
+It provides an additional level of abstraction on top of the common Amqp class (`azure-iot-common.Amqp`) which is not specific to the device or service.
 Based on the configuration parameters given to the constructor, the Amqp object will build the SASL-Plain URL used to communicate with the IoT Hub instance, as well as the sending and receiving endpoints, and will instantiate a base Amqp object to use with these parameters.
 AmqpWs works exactly the same way and provides AMQP transport over websockets.
 Requirements are the same.

+Note that the `Amqp` class now implements what used to be `AmqpReceiver` and as such some of the requirements have transferred over and have been kept mostly intact.

 ## Example usage
 ```js